China ‘Loves’ Tom Hiddleston’s ‘Creepy’ Vitamin Ad, Female Fans Consider Themselves His ‘Wife’

 — Tom Hiddleston (@twhiddleston) March 3, 2017

 Hiddleston does, indeed, appear to be addressing the viewer as a significant other.
-Putting on his jacket towards the ad’s end, Hiddleston announces that he’ll be “busy” for the “next few weeks,” before reassuring that he’ll “make it up to you.”
+Putting on his jacket toward the ad’s end, Hiddleston announces that he’ll be “busy” for the “next few weeks” before reassuring that he’ll “make it up to you.”
 A female set of hands are then seen buttoning up the actor’s shirt.

-With a popularity that spans the globe, the man whose Loki character has become iconic is now a bonafide A-Lister.
+With a popularity that spans the globe, the man whose Loki character has become iconic is now a bonafide A-lister.
 His Twitter page includes the likes of Ed Sheeran.
 His ex-girlfriends include Taylor Swift.
 Clearly considering the actor marriage material, it seems that China’s women are particularly enthusiastic when it comes to worshipping this Brit.